 More details from the developer’s online exhibition web-site

-Two public webinars were held in October 2020.
+Two public webinars were held in October 2020 organised by the developer.
 Watch them again here.